 - "Tiggak."
 Millman, Lawrence, gathered and retold by.
 A Kayak Full of Ghosts: Eskimo Tales.
 Santa Barbara: California: Capra Press, ©1987. p.
 173. Used with the permission of Lawrence Millman.

-Explain that it is important to understand people and their environment when studying folktales.
-The folktales they will be reading today come from the Inuit people.
+The featured folktales come from the Inuit people.
 The Inuit lands include the northeastern tip of Siberia, the islands of the Bering Sea, and the coastal regions of mainland Alaska, the north coast and islands of the Canadian Arctic and most of the west coast and part of the east coast of Greenland.
 On a map, locate these northern lands’ absolute location (longitude and latitude) and relative location (general descriptors of where the places are located).
 Discuss recognizable physical characteristics and human characteristics.

-As a recurring theme, the loss of an only son is a tragedy in most cultures.
+- As a recurring theme, the loss of an only child is a tragedy in any culture.
 The very first night after the loss of his only son, Tiggak went from deep grief to extreme generosity.
 What enabled him to make this transition?

-Ask the learners to identify what is revealed about the Inuit culture through the folktales.
-Does the way both characters faced death reveal anything about their culture?
+- Ask the learners to identify the ideas about dealth in Inuit culture through the folktales.

 Strand PHIL.II Philanthropy and Civil Society